 Federal Government Fails Endangered Orcas

-Julie Gelfand, Canada’s environmental watchdog, has found that Canada has long failed to protect marine mammals, such as the endangered Southern Resident Orcas, from the threats posed by marine vessels and commercial fishing.
-Nature Canada is concerned that threats to the endangered Southern Resident population associated with marine vessels are set to increase with the proposed expansion of the Trans Mountain Pipeline.
+Threats to the endangered Southern Resident Orcas associated with marine vessels are set to increase with the proposed expansion of the Trans Mountain Pipeline.
 The Ministers of Fisheries and Oceans Canada and Environment and Climate Change Canada have an opportunity to protect the Southern Resident Orca population from such threats by declaring an Emergency Order under the Species at Risk Act.

 The Audit on Marine Mammals